• Skip to primary navigation

 My love affair with Middle Eastern food began over twenty years ago when I lived in Boston’s South End.
 The gentrification wave, spreading out from the Back Bay, hadn’t made it to my street yet.
 When I bought my unit, my realtor had congratulated me on buying a flat in the first building renovated in the area.
 “Getting in early before the boom is a great investment”, he promised.
 But there were metal bars on my windows, and they weren’t for decoration.

 One of my closest friend’s at the time was Lebanese and wanted to introduce me to the bevy of Lebanese restaurants at the end of my block.
 So one summer afternoon, we walked down my seedy (but soon to become hip) street into the first one.
 It was very narrow, with a handful of Formica tables and plastic chairs with metal legs scattered across a worn wooden floor, and a long way from the safe, predictably menus of Faneuil Hall.
 I started having second thoughts.
-An elderly woman with her hair pulled back into a tight bun, who may also have been the owner, and maybe the cook greeted us in broken English.
+An elderly woman with her hair pulled back into a tight bun, who may also have been the owner, or maybe the cook, greeted us in broken English.
 She handed me a menu filled with a cacophony of foods I’d never heard of.
 Melissa ordered for both of us.

 “What exactly did you order?”
 I kept asking afterwards.